+- 13.1.
 The experimental HCIs have been published on an annual basis (excluding a COVID year).
 Most CPIs (not only in the UK) are published monthly.
 This is essentially because they are regarded as such important current economic indicators as to be necessarily available each month, and can thus be compared not only with the previous month but also the same month a year earlier.
-CPI, CPIH and RPI are all published monthly, and we would expect the HCI to be similar once it is fully, or nearly fully, developed.

-The question would then remain as to the frequency of the subgroups of HCI - the various household groups such as pensioners.
-Many of these would also need to be published monthly - any used for uprating, for example, or those for low vs high income households.
-Quarterly publication might suffice for some.
+CPI, CPIH and RPI are all published monthly, and we would expect the HCI to be similar once it is fully, or nearly fully, developed. - 13.2.
+The question would then remain as to the frequency of the subgroups of HCI the various household groups such as pensioners.
+Many of these would also need to be published monthly any used for uprating, for example, or those for low vs high income households.
+Quarterly publication might suffice for some. - 13.3.
+We note that the President of the Royal Statistical Society wrote in April 2022 to the National Statistician urging more frequent publication24. - 13.4.
+It has for some time been the ONS's intention to publish HCIs quarterly once they had achieved National Statistic status.
+In 2022, with surging inflation provoking greater interest in inflation indices (and also partly as a result of the RSS President's letter), a decision was made to bring forward quarterly publication to 2023, once HCI production had been transferred to the ONS main production software platform.
+We clearly welcome this while trusting that this will be the precursor to monthly publication as soon as possible.